 How to Find a Missing Person from a While Ago

-Finding a missing person who has been gone for a while may require a detailed forensic investigation because the trail has gone cold.
+Finding a missing person in Australia who has been gone for a while may require a detailed forensic investigation because the trail has gone cold.
 We receive inquiries regularly from jilted spouses who hope to try again, and people wanting to reconnect with an old school friend.
 Knowing how to find a missing person under these circumstances involves asking some fundamental questions.

 How to Find a Missing Person by Asking Fundamental Questions